Chapter 11 Formatting Objects in Word

 • Arrange group: Allows the user to position the image with other images and text.
 The commands are similar to those found on the Picture Format tab.

 • Size group: Allows the user to pan, zoom, and change the size of the image.
 The Pan & Zoom button provides the user a way to click and drag the image within the frame to move it.
-The Zoom arrow on the center right side of the image makes the shrinks or enlarges the object within the frame.
+The Zoom arrow on the center right side of the image makes the image shrink or enlarges the object within the frame.

 SmartArt and the SmartArt Design Tab

-When the user clicks on SmartArt in the Illustration group on the Insert tab, the Choose a SmartArt Graphic dialog box appears (Figure 19A).
+When the user clicks on SmartArt in the Illustrations group on the Insert tab, the Choose a SmartArt Graphic dialog box appears (Figure 19A).
 Categories of shapes are listed on the left side of the box.

 To use SmartArt graphics, place the pointer in the document where the graphic is to be placed.
-Click on the SmartArt command (button) in the Illustration group on the Insert tab.
+Click on the SmartArt command (button) in the Illustrations group on the Insert tab.
 When the Choose a SmartArt Graphic dialog box appears, select a graphic and click OK.
-To enter text in the text fields, click [Text] in the Text pane and type text (Figure 19B).
+To enter text in the text fields, click [Text] in the Text pane and type the text (Figure 19B).

 When a SmartArt graphic is created, two additional tabs appear on the Ribbon – SmartArt Design and Format.